 In-context learning.
 The more you win in past iterations, the more likely you are to win in future turns.
 Sometimes Sonnet also shifts into an impressed mood and starts praising you for being clever in tactics.
 Alternately, if you specify for a difficult adventure then Sonnet will throw more and more opponents against you, it can get somewhat frustrating or feel cheap and arbitrary.
 You can moderate this with prompting, specifying for challenging but not unreasonable or contrived encounters.

-Deepseek R1 is great fun and cheap but it doesn't perform so well for multi-turn games, it gets somewhat chaotic and incoherent.
-Plus you have to wait for it to think.
+Deepseek R1 is great fun but it doesn't perform so well for multi-turn games, R1 gets somewhat chaotic and incoherent.
+It's a beautiful, crazy, dramatic dream with the occasional snippet of Chinese.
+Plus you have to wait for it to think, interrupting the flow of the game.
 I find Claude is preferable for long exchanges.
 I may end up adding Deepseek as another option though.

 You get out what you put in.
 Brief, generic inputs get more generic outputs.
+Try and roleplay as your character, do as they'd do!
 Be creative, almost anything can be a prompt or story setting if you extend it out.
 You can mix two fictional settings together, add a twist, invent an alternate history, create your own setting and have Sonnet help you come up with story ideas...
-Litplay isn't limited to pure gameplay (though that's the intended purpose), you can ask other questions for brainstorming/idea-sparking.
+Litplay isn't limited to pure gameplay (though that's the intended purpose), you can ask other questions for brainstorming/idea-sparking, use it to help ensure historical accuracy.

 I'm James Leeming, indie dev.
 I made Litplay after having a lot of fun RPing with Claude Sonnet 3.5 like it was a DM and I was the player.
 Sonnet has a huge knowledge base and it's fairly creative and smart.
 I really liked struggling with it, making tough prompts and then thinking creatively to beat the complications and problems it threw up against me.
 It's a fun mind-game!
 I also enjoyed wielding OP powers and managing crazy situations.